What You Need To Know About US Expat Tax For Americans In The UAE

 What You Need To Know About US Expat Tax In UAE

-Some of these preferential tax treatments or benefits for US expat tax in UAE include:
+Some of these preferential tax treatments or benefits for US expat tax in the UAE include:

-- If you are a U.S. citizen or a resident alien of the United States and you live in the UAE, your US expat tax in UAE is based on your worldwide income and as such you must file a U.S. return for all the years that you are residing in the UAE.
+• If you are a U.S. citizen or a resident alien of the United States and you live in the UAE, your US expat tax in the UAE is based on your worldwide income, and as such, you must file a U.S. return for all the years that you are residing in the UAE.
 However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
 In addition, you can exclude or deduct certain foreign housing amounts.
 This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.

 United Arab Emirates Foreign Bank Account Reporting – The FBAR (FinCen Form 114)

-Another important tax deadline that frequently applies to US expat tax in UAE is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114 – formerly known as TD F 90-22.1).
+Another important tax deadline that frequently applies to US expat tax in the UAE is regarding the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114 – formerly known as TD F 90-22.1).

 The FBAR filing deadline is June 30th (or the preceding business day if June 30th falls on a weekend).
 Unfortunately, requesting an extension on your individual return does not extend the FBAR due date – there is no extension available for the FBAR deadline.
 Any reports filed after this date are considered a delinquent FBAR.
 In addition, the FBAR is different than many other tax forms in that it must be received by the deadline date (and not postmarked by the deadline date).